-Disneyland aims for a reopening: Should I go?
+Disneyland fans ask: Should I go when the park eventually reopens?

 The personal experience

-You'll still be able to see Mickey Mouse and the gang and Disneyland -- but at a distance.
+Your rendevous with Mickey Mouse and the gang at Disneyland is postponed.

 Joshua Sudock/Disneyland Resort

-Note: Editor's Note — This article was published Wednesday morning before the announcement Disneyland would postpone its July reopening.
-The story has been rewritten to reflect that breaking news.